 This might seem like an odd habit, but anyone with children or partners will probably immediately understand this.
 Finishing off your children's or partner's meals for the sake of not wasting it can increase your calorie intake without realising it.

 1) Cook smaller meals,

 3) Save their leftovers for your lunch the next day.

-Packet of crisps with each round, kebab on the way home, and then a huge fry up the next morning.
-All of this combined with 2,000 calories worth of booze can seriously wreck your diet and affect your healthy lifestyle.
+A packet of crisps with each round, kebab on the way home, and then fry up the following day, combined with 2,000 calories worth of alcohol, can seriously affect your diet and your healthy lifestyle.

-Fix It: Look for lower calorie drinks if possible (Guinness rather than a higher calorie ale), drop the bar snacks, get the kebab (you're only human) but pick the shish kebab over the doner (saving you about 500 calories).
-Having prepared food for the hangover can also save you from a calorie-fest.
+If possible, look for lower-calorie drinks, drop the bar snacks, get the kebab (you're only human), but pick the shish kebab over the doner (saving you about 500 calories).
+Of course, having prepared food for the hangover can also save you from a calorie-fest.

-Studies have demonstrated that 10,000 steps per day is a great target for improving fitness and lowering body fat.
+Studies have demonstrated that 10,000 steps per day are an excellent target for improving fitness and lowering body fat.
 But most of us hit less than 3,000 a day.
-We sit on the way to work, sit at work, sit on the way home, then sit down and watch tv.
+Instead, we sit on the way to work, sit at work, sit on the way home, then sit down and watch tv.
 This habit of sitting down most of the day can lead to hip issues, back issues, weak hamstrings, muscle loss, and weight gain.

 Aiming for 10,000 steps when you are currently performing less than 1/3rd of that is unrealistic.
 So instead, why not aim to increase your step count per day by 500?